 As I’ve walked through the years, I have come to realize something huge.
-There are many kids who obey their parents and then once they get out into the world, they walk away from God, their families, and sometimes even worse.
+There are many kids who obey their parents, and then, once they get out into the world, they walk away from God, their families, and sometimes even worse.

-As I continue to watch more and more kids rebelling against rules and parental authority, I notice one big missing link: the why behind obedience.
+As I continue to watch more and more kids rebelling against rules and parental authority, I notice one big missing link: the “why” behind obedience.
 I see it in adults, as well.
 Let’s take speeding for example.
 Do we stay under the speed limit out of willful submission?
-Or do we slam on the breaks when we see the cop car over the horizon?
+Or do we slam on the brakes when we see the cop car over the horizon?
 Do we obey the law because it’s right?
 Or just to stay out of trouble?

 I think we have a very warped view of obedience on our hands.
 I suspect that you might be just as guilty as I know I am.
 The truth is—>as a Christian, we obey the law because God said so.
-It’s a willful submission to the authority that God has placed over us.
+It’s willful submission to the authority that God has placed over us.
 And unless the law requires us to go against God’s law, we are to obey.

-The first step is helping children understand the why behind obedience.
+Help children understand the “WHY” behind obedience.